fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

   - The point of origin of an existing manifest file
   - The destination of a created manifest file
   - The name and/or ID of the dataset
-- When you import a Data Deliverable document:
-  - Success/Errors with the import process
 - When you create dataset_description.xlsx metadata file:
   - Success/Errors with the creation
   - The name of the dataset